Source: Lester heads to IL for hamstring issue

-CHICAGO -- Chicago Cubs ace Jon Lester is being placed on the 10-day injured list because of a hamstring injury suffered in Monday's home opener against the Pirates, a source said Tuesday.
+CHICAGO -- Cubs ace Jon Lester is being placed on the 10-day injured list because of a left hamstring injury suffered in Monday's home opener against the Pirates, a source said Tuesday.

 Lester was scheduled to get an MRI on Tuesday, an off day for both teams, who meet again Wednesday.